Arifiye railway station

 Arifiye station is a railway station on the Istanbul-Ankara railway in the town of Arifiye, a suburb of Adapazarı.
 The station is served by the Turkish State Railways as well as Adaray commuter service.
 The State Railways operates its premier high-speed rail service from Istanbul to Ankara and Konya as well as a premier limited-stop regional train service to Istanbul.
 Adaray operates commuter rail service to Adapazarı from Arifiye, which is the southern terminus.

 Arifiye was originally opened on 1 September 1891 by the Anatolian Railway and taken over by the Turkish State Railways in 1927.
-The station was rebuilt in 1977 to increase capacity and rebuilt again between 2012-14 to accommodate a new high-speed rail service.
+The station was rebuilt in 1977 to increase capacity and again from 2012 to 2014 to accommodate a new high-speed rail service.